Disgruntled SF Teachers Refuse To Leave District Headquarters; ‘Last Night Was Just The Beginning’ – KION546

 Click here for updates on this story

-SAN FRANCISCO, California (KPIX) — Nearly two dozen San Francisco teachers remained entrenched inside the public school district headquarters Tuesday, pledging not to leave until a computer glitch that has led to missing or partial paychecks is corrected.
+SAN FRANCISCO (KPIX) — Nearly two dozen San Francisco teachers remained entrenched inside the public school district headquarters Tuesday, pledging not to leave until a computer glitch that has led to missing or partial paychecks is corrected.

 The teachers, armed with sleeping bags and food, moved into the San Francisco Unified Districts offices last night.
 Superintendent Dr. Vincent Matthews eventually showed up and began with an apology.